 Please see Human Resources for Physical Job Analysis.

 May work outdoors intermittently with exposure to typical Oregon weather.
-There may be frequent interruptions, working alone, evening or weekend work, working long hours during peak periods.
-May work in a close and noisy environment.
+There may be frequent interruptions, evening or weekend work, working long hours during peak periods.
+May work in a confined and small classroom space with minimal room for maneuverability.

 Mental Requirements of the Job: